-A dental bridge is used when a person is missing a tooth and wants to fill the space.
+A dental bridge is used when a person is missing a tooth and wants to fill the space and replace the missing tooth permanently.
 The best possible procedure for a tooth replacement is a dental implant, however, not everyone is a candidate for a dental implant, and not everyone wants to have a dental implant surgery.

-What are the benefits of a dental bridge (versus not replacing a tooth)?
+What are the benefits of a dental bridge (Vs not replacing a tooth)?